 Under French law, shareholders have preferential rights to subscribe for cash issuances of new shares or other securities giving rights to acquire additional shares on a pro rata basis.
 U.S. holders of our securities may not be able to exercise preferential subscription rights for their shares unless a registration statement under the Securities Act is effective with respect to such rights or an exemption from the registration requirements imposed by the Securities Act is available.
 We may, from time to time, issue new shares or other securities giving rights to acquire additional shares (such as warrants) at a time when no registration statement is in effect and no Securities Act exemption is available.
-If so, U.S. holders of our securities will be unable to exercise their preferential rights and their interests will be diluted.
+If so, U.S. holders of our securities will be diluted.
 We are under no obligation to file any registration statement in connection with any issuance of new shares or other securities.